by site editor Rick McCharles

 I link only to their free pages, not their Premium content (though I’m told it’s good).

 But Sports2Visuals.com is doing much more.
 For example they created videos for the 2013 World Championships Organizing Committee.
-See ALL their videos on their sports2visuals videos page.
-Or subscribe to their YouTube channel.
+See ALL their videos linked from the home page.
+And subscribe to their YouTube channel.

 The best thing that ever happened for gymnastics coaches is YouTube.
 Thank Google for buying that company and letting us share with the world for free.
 In 2011 I still link to YouTube over Vimeo and others as YouTube streams quickest over a weak WiFi signal.
 The worst place to post your videos is Facebook — link to a YouTube video in Facebook, instead.